Awaken Herbal Wisdom

 Our second-year cohort is open to continuing students only.

-The Ginger Cohort
+The Ground Ivy Cohort

 Join our waiting list to hear when dates are announced and applications open for our 2027 cohorts.

-To facilitate your journey, you will also receive:
+To facilitate your journey, you will receive:

-• An interactive heirloom course book with all of the information we will cover across the four seasons, including in-depth plant profiles (monographs) of the medicinal herbs we will be getting to know
+• An interactive heirloom coursebook with all of the information we will cover across the four seasons, including in-depth plant profiles (monographs) of the medicinal herbs we will be getting to know

 • A few surprises along the way

-lavender sketch what is herbal medicine
+red clover sketch studying herbal medicine

 Practical topics and skills you will learn include: